Listen to this post or read below:

-Sexual abuse is traumatic not only because of what happened, nor just because of how its affects linger.
-Sexual abuse is also traumatic because it is hard to make sense of it.
-When meaning is made of sexual abuse, rarely is it done in ways that promote resiliency and feeling hopeful about the future.
+Sexual trauma is traumatic not only because of what happened, nor just because of how its consequences tend to linger.
+Sexual trauma is also traumatic because it is hard to make sense of it.
+When meaning is made, rarely is it done in ways that promote resiliency and feeling hopeful about the future.
 At least not initially.

 It may be human nature to repeatedly remember experiences like sexual abuse that profoundly alter the life course.
-Even when we feel we have completely overcome a traumatic experience, major life changes and unexpected events will lead us to re-examine our lives, requiring us to once again make meaning of life’s traumas.
+Even when we feel we have completely overcome a traumatic experience, major life changes, trauma anniversaries, and unexpected events will lead us to re-examine our lives, requiring us to once again make meaning of life’s traumas.

 As we change, so does how we remember the past, along with how we see ourselves and the possibilities we imagine are available to us.
 With experience and wisdom, we change our ideas about the kinds of careers and lifestyles we deserve, and the people we imagine might love us for who we are.
-In a couple of weeks, I’ll address this natural cycle of self-reflection and how it relates to recovery from sexual abuse.
-This week’s focus is on how we make sense of sexual abuse according to our neurobiology, personal beliefs, and the societies in which we live — all of which can contribute to a general sense of life as meaningless, and become obstacles to the persons we hope to become.
+In this post, I address this natural cycle of self-reflection and how it relates to recovery from sexual abuse.
+This post’s focus is on how we make sense of sexual abuse according to our neurobiology, personal beliefs, and the societies in which we live — all of which have the potential to contribute to a general sense of life as meaningless, and become obstacles to the persons we hope to become.
 Then we’ll look at ways to start resisting the futile pull into a senseless past.

 Or imagine seeing a man in a jacket that is the same color that your perpetrator wore, or has the same facial hair.
 Maybe you don’t consciously register the similarity, or maybe you do.
 Nevertheless, as you start to feel fearful and agitated you decide you have to leave where you are in order to calm down.
 After too many of such incidences, you may no longer feel safe leaving your home.